aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### What should I do if I want to install more packages?

-- Use your Jupyterhub instance to install the required version of the package.
+Use your Jupyterhub instance to install the required version of the package.
 Self installation of packages in your instance of hub is a temporary measure to identify dependencies.
-If you require a permanent solution then you need submit a [Service Now request](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) to us to install the required package(s) in your hub.
+If you require a permanent solution then you need submit a [UCMerced Service Hub](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) to us to install the required package(s) in your hub.

-- If you want to install packages for Python in your instance, then use the following syntax,
+If you want to install packages for Python in your instance, then use the following syntax,

 ```
-pip install <package-name>
+!pip install <package-name>

-Eg: pip install numpy
+Eg: !pip install numpy

 ```

-- If you want to install packages for R in your instance, then use the following syntax,
+If you want to install packages for R in your instance, then use the following syntax,

 ```
 install.packages("<package-name>")